meganalnico/simple-core/Heritage.md

 arts, with their inborn patience making them particularly suited to wizardry.

-**Relations**: Elves are prone to dismissing other races, writing them off as rash and impulsive, yet they are excellent judges of character.
+**Relations**: Elves are prone to dismissing other peoples, writing them off as rash and impulsive, yet they are excellent judges of character.
 An elf might not want a dwarf neighbor, but would be the first to acknowledge that dwarf's skill at smithing.
 They regard gnomes as